MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 **User view**<br/>

-Only users who are assigned a Viva Engage Knowledge Service Plan have the Answers tab with feeds and information panel.
-All other users access Answers within their communities.
+The Answers tab only appears in Viva Engage for users who are assigned a Viva Engage Knowledge Service Plan.
+Users not assigned a Knowledge Service Plan can access Answers in the communities they belong to.
 :::image type="content" source="../media/engage/admin/ans-info-pan-end-user.png" lightbox="../media/engage/admin/ans-info-pan-end-user.png" alt-text="Screenshot of how the information panel looks to end users.":::

 ### Edit the information panel